author

 by Mary Antin, Elizabeth Ashe, Kathleen Carman, Cornelia A. P. (Cornelia Atwood Pratt) Comer, Mazo De la Roche, Annie Hamilton Donnell, James Edmund Dunning, Rebecca Hooper Eastman, William Addleman Ganoe, Lucy Huffaker, Joseph Husband, S. H. Kemper, Christina Krysto, Ellen Mackubin, Edith Ronald Mirrielees, Margaret Prescott Montague, Edward Morlae, Meredith Nicholson, Kathleen Thompson Norris, Laura Spencer Portor, Lucy Pratt, Elsie Singmaster, Charles Haskins Townsend, Edith Wyatt

-Born in 1859, Charles Haskins Townsend was an American zoologist and naturalist whose career centered on the study of marine life.
-He became especially well known for serving as director of the New York Aquarium, a position he held from 1902 to 1937, where he played a major role in bringing zoology and ocean life to a broad public audience.
+Born in Pennsylvania in 1859, Charles Haskins Townsend became an American zoologist and naturalist whose career centered on the study of fish and marine animals.
+He worked with the United States Fish Commission before taking on the role for which he is best remembered: director of the New York Aquarium, a position he held from 1902 to 1937.